Skip to content

 • Teamwork skills (CI groups, Psych 4970, et al.)

-In fact, you should do a little self-audit.
-Think back (or better yet, look at your notes) for every class you’ve taken at Clemson - then write yourself a list of the skills that you had to use in those classes and the knowledge (and new skills and abilities) that you learned in those classes.
+It would help if you did a little self-audit.
+Think back (or better yet, look at your notes) for every class you've taken at Clemson - then, write yourself a list of the skills you had to use in those classes and the knowledge (and new skills and abilities) you learned in those classes.
 See - you have a LOT to offer a potential employer!

-Here’s the bad news: you’re going to have to work much harder to find a job than engineering or accounting graduates (but not as hard as philosophy or English majors).
-Unfortunately, you are rarely going to visit a find-a-job site or look in the job ads and find see "wanted: B.S. or B.A. in Psychology."
+Here's the bad news: you will have to work much harder to find a job than engineering or accounting graduates (but not as hard as philosophy or English majors).
+Unfortunately, you are rarely going to visit a find-a-job site or look in the job ads and see "wanted: B.S. or B.A. in Psychology."

 So what do you do?